A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Simulation Study

 Consult Table \ref{tbl:garch} for simulation results.
 The randomized test under rejects the null, and has lower size adjusted power than the remaining tests.
 Andrews' (2001) proposed supremum test is highly over-sized, resulting in relatively low size adjusted power.
 The best tests in terms of size and size adjusted power are the PVOT and average tests.
 The average test tends to under reject the null at each level for sample sizes $ n $ $\in $ $\{100,250\}$, and the PVOT test tends to over reject the null at the $1\%$ level for $n$ $\in $ $\{100,250\}$.
-These two tests have comparable size at the largest sample size $n$ $=$ $500$, and at each sample size they have nearly identical power (although PVOT test power is slightly higher at $n$ $=100$).
-Recall the average test has the highest weighted average power for alternatives near the null \citep{AndrewsPloberger1994}, hence the PVOT test performs on par with an optimal test.
-Finally, again the PVOT size performance suggests the asymptotic critical value is $\alpha $.
+Recall the average test has the highest weighted average power for alternatives near the null \citep{AndrewsPloberger1994}, hence the PVOT test performs on par with, or is slightly better than, an optimal test (depending on $n$ and $\alpha $).
+Finally, the PVOT size performance suggests the asymptotic critical value is $\alpha $.
+The PVOT, average and supremum tests are roughly equal in terms of computational cost due to the simulation procedure required for computing the p-value.
+See Remark \ref{rm:p_boot_h}.

-Figure \ref{fig:garch} shows various p-value sample paths and occupation times when $n$ $=$ $250$.
-The QML estimator, and therefore p-value, has roughly smooth sample paths, although it appears to be insensitive to very small changes in $\lambda $.
-This is sensible since the QML estimator at the current sample sizes cannot distinguish between close values of $\lambda $.